kamino410/phase-shifting/README.md

 ## Implementation in this repository

 Although there are some derivative methods, I implemented the 3-step phase-shifting method which is simplest one.
-Also, to obtain the global position of each cycles, I combined two sets of sinusoidal patterns whose frequencies are different and graycode patterns.
+Also, to obtain the global position of each cycles, I combined graycode patterns and two sets of sinusoidal patterns whose frequencies are different.
-The periods of these patterns are defined as follows using user-defined parameter `step` \[pix\].
+The periods of these patterns are defined as follows with user-defined parameter `step` \[pix\].

 ||period \[pix\]|
 |----|----|